Material Separation to Recover and Reclaim Valuable Materials

-Cryogenic Material Separation is a process that exploits the different coefficient of thermal expansions (CTE) of products that are made up of different types of materials.
-A simple example is copper wire clad in plastic (or other) insulating wrap.
-By utilizing Cryogenic Material Separation, the contraction of frozen copper, coupled with the expansion of the bonded compound, can produce a sheer force that promotes separation of the two materials.
+Cryogenic Material Separation is a process that exploits the coefficient of thermal expansion (CTE) of different types of materials that make up a product.
+A simple example is jacketed copper wire that is clad in plastic (or other) insulating wrap.
+By utilizing cryogenic material separation, the contraction of frozen copper, coupled with the expansion of the bonded compound, can produce a sheer force that promotes separation of the two materials.

 Applications include high value precious metals recovery, recovery of steel reinforcements from oil well seals, removal of molded or bonded materials that have cured and were misapplied (or not in specification when applied) and waste stream separation.

 Develop Your Own In-House Capabilities

 When justified by volume and frequency, Nitrofreeze works with customers to develop custom tools and processes to support in-house material reclamation.
 We offer design & build services, along with installation and on-site training for your operators.

 While we have vast experience in cryogenic material separation and recovery, every application has its unique challenges.
 We encourage you to call us at (508) 459-7447 or email us at email@example.com for more information about our cryogenic material separation processes and services.